Kochen-Specker Contextuality: Contextuality as a property of nature

-If one applies the equivalence in Eq.~\eqref{equivp} to experimental procedures described according to quantum mechanics, one obtains that each equivalence class $[P]$ is associated with a quantum state $\rho$, since there is no way to distinguish via a quantum measurement two preparations that give rise to the same state $\rho$.
+where the symbol $\sim$ denotes operational equivalence.
+If one applies the equivalence in Eq.~\eqref{equivp} to experimental procedures described according to quantum mechanics, one obtains that each equivalence class $[P]$ is associated with a quantum state $\rho$ since there is no way to distinguish via a quantum measurement two preparations that give rise to the same state $\rho$.
 A typical example is that of a spin-$1/2$ particle: it is not possible to distinguish the preparation of an equal mixture of states polarized along $z$, corresponding to the quantum state $\rho=(\ketbra{0}{0} + \ketbra{1}{1})/2$, from the preparation of an equal mixture of states polarized along $x$, corresponding to the quantum state $\rho=(\ketbra{+}{+} + \ketbra{-}{-})/2$.
-Similarly for Eq.~\eqref{equivm}, each measurement $M$ is associated with a POVM $\{ E_k\}_k$ and each outcome $k$ to a single element $E_k$, with $E_k\geq 0$ and $\sum_k E_k = \openone$, independently of the particulars of the experimental implementations of the measurement.
+Similarly for Eq.~\eqref{equivm} each measurement $M$ is associated with a POVM $\{ E_k\}_k$ and each outcome $k$ is associated with a single element $E_k$, with $E_k\geq 0$ and $\sum_k E_k = \openone$, regardless of the particulars of the experimental implementations of the measurement.

-A classical description of preparations and measurement procedures is given by an {\it ontological model}, in analogy to the notion of NCHV in Sec.~\ref{sssec:NCHV}.
-A crucial difference, however, is that such procedures involve only a preparation and a measurement, possibly also a transformation, but we do not consider this case here.
-Joint or sequential measurements are not considered.
+A hidden-variable description of preparations and measurement procedures is given by an {\it ontological model} that plays a role similar to that of a NCHV in Sec.~\ref{sssec:NCHV}.
+A crucial difference, however, is that such procedures involve only a preparation and a measurement.
+In fact, we restrict ourselves to the prepare-and-measure scenario to keep the presentation simple and concise.
+Notice, however, that the original formulation of Spekkens \cite{Spekkens:2005PRA} also considered transformations and that recent developments of Spekkens contextuality included also the case of, e.g., sequential measurements, or more complex compositions of operations \cite{Schmid2020a}.
 An ontological model for the probability $p(k|P,M)$ is then given by

 where $\mu_P: \Omega \rightarrow [0,1]$ is the probability density associated with the preparation procedure $P$, i.e., $\int d\lambda \mu_P(\lambda)=1$, and $\xi_{M,k}:\Omega \rightarrow [0,1]$ represent the indicator function associated with the outcome $k$ of $M$, satisfying ${\sum_k \xi_{M,k}(\lambda) =1}$, for all $\lambda\in \Omega$.